Wake Windows vs Sleep Cues

 When scouring Google or Social Media for tips on how to get your baby to sleep better, or to help them to get into a better day routine, you will inevitably come across the two-word phase “wake windows”, but what are they?

-In short, a baby’s wake window is their capacity (duration) to stay awake between naps.
 Whilst all babies are different, and should be treated differently, biologically they do all follow a similar pattern and roughly need the same amount of sleep per day.

 For example, a 6 month old will only be able to stay awake for about 2 hours at a time, and that’s after having a solid 1.5 to 2 hour nap.